Kshit96/webscraper-krew/README.md

 - `output_path`: where scraped links are written as JSONL.
 - `crawl_depth`: breadth-first crawl depth (0 = only the start URL, 1 = follow its links once, etc.).
 - `request_delay`: seconds to sleep between requests (global, applies across depths).
+- `max_pages`: maximum pages to fetch per run (hard cap across depths).
+- The crawler only records and follows links on the same domain as the start URL.

 ## Project Structure
 - `src/webscraper_krew/scraper.py` — CLI entry point and scraping logic.